0xcert/techpaper/src/whitepaper.md

 Each xcert within the smart certificate is unique and is identified by a digital asset imprint.
 The imprint itself is a cryptographic hash representation of a digital asset.
 An xcert does not include any actual asset data, only the proof of it.
 This ensure data confidentiality, because no information is disclosed to the general public and the actual content is always kept private to the involved parties only.

 An xcert design follows also the W3C specification that covers decentralized identifiers, also known as DIDs and thus expects an URL, which points to the xcert document with digital asset imprint details.
-The xcert document is a single JSON object conforming to RFC-7159 and follows the mapping format defined by the JSON-LD specification.
-A minimum object should include subject information, asset proof data and a localized name of an asset.

 ```json
 {